Churning the Butter of the Infinite

 चहूं वेदीं जाण साही शास्र कारण | अठराहीं पुराणें हरीसी गाती || १ ||

 If you have ever felt overwhelmed by the sheer volume of spiritual teaching, if you have shelves full of books and a heart still waiting, this verse is for you.
 You do not need to read all of it.
-You need to hear what all of it is saying.
+You need to hear what all of it says.
 Every text, every tradition, every voice that ever spoke of God was singing one song.
 Dnyaneshwar invites you to stop collecting the sheet music and open your mouth.

 Verse 2